chasingTheRate/Beach-Titan/README.md

 Current features include:

-  Cruise: Allows the user to set the power level to a constant level without the need to interact with the app.
+  Cruise: Allows the user to set the power to a constant level without the need to interact with the app.

   Power Limit: Allows the user to limit the max power allowed to the DC motor